-In North America, the French language has been present since the 17th century in Canada, particularly in the province of Quebec.
-They are fierce defenders of the French language!
-In France, we use many and more English words (shopping, spoiler, pull over…) while in Quebec we have kept or invented new French words (magasiner, divulgacher, chandail…).
+In North America, the French language has been spoken since the 17th century in Canada, particularly in the province of Quebec.
+Despite not being a native language of the region, but imported by colonizers, Québécois people are fierce defenders of the French language.
+French speakers in France tend to accept English words (shopping, spoiler, pull over…) while in Quebec they prefer to maintain or invent new French words (magasiner, divulgacher, chandail…).

 - Canada (total): 10.9 million